Actyx/Actyx/web/developer.actyx.com/blog/2020-09-01-optimizing-differential-dataflow-applications-strings.md

 ```

 Note that the pipeline itself will not change at all!
 However, now all `.clone()` operations are essentially free!
 In our experience, string
-interning in the pipelines reduces memory usage to less than 50% of original usage (frequently less than 30%, as would probably be the case for this pipeline).
+interning in the pipelines reduces memory usage to less than 50% of original usage (frequently even better - to less than 30%, as would probably be the case for this pipeline).

 ## Summary